Dietetics Program of Study

 When you declare the dietetics major, you will be assigned an academic advisor who is an RDN member of the nutrition faculty.
 This advisor will help guide you in your curriculum path as well as discuss your career goals, assist you in selecting elective courses and/or a minor, and counsel you on how to best prepare for the next steps in your education.
 Your actual plan of study regarding the specific order of courses will probably vary from the 4-year sample plan depending on several factors.
 You should work closely with your academic advisor to determine the best plan of study.

-Only SUNY Oneonta seniors have the opportunity for early acceptance into SUNY Oneonta’s online M.S.
-Nutrition and Dietetic Internship Combined Program through a Pre-Select Option for 50 percent of the seats.
+SUNY Oneonta seniors have the opportunity for early acceptance into SUNY Oneonta’s online M.S.
+Nutrition and Dietetic Internship Combined Program through the Early Action Option for 50 percent of the seats.

 Progression in the Dietetics Program